-- Requirements specifications have three components:
+- Requirements Specifications have three components:

-- (1) Basic functions or objectives
+- (1) A basic function or objective

 - (2) Constraints on operating conditions

 - (3) Prioritized quality goals to help make tradeoff decision

 - Constraints

 - Define the range of conditions within which the system may operate while achieving its objectives.

 - Limit the set of acceptable designs to achieve the objective.

 - Quality considerations

 - Physical limitations of the equipment

 - Equipment performance considerations

 - Process characteristics

 - Safety may be and often is involved in both functionality requirements and constraints

 - Goals and constraints often conflict.

 - Tradeoffs among functional goals and constraints must be identified and resolved according to priorities assigned to each.